gelobllstrs/BALLESTEROS_CPE-313-Final-Project---Segmentation/README.md

 **About Me**

 I am Angelo Ballesteros, a Computer Engineering student at the Technological Institute of the Philippines – Quezon City (TIP QC).
 This project was completed as part of the requirements for CPE313 Data Science Track Elective 3, focusing on applying machine and deep learning techniques in real-world scenarios.

+**Final Model Choice**

+I used the YOLOv8 model in my final implementation because it achieved the highest metrics in terms of accuracy, speed, and segmentation quality among the models I evaluated.